francestang1117/Sentiment-Analysis-of-Apple-company/README.md

 #CSCI 6509 P07-Sentiment Analysis of Apple company

-##The main code file is code-v1.ipynb
+##The main code file is code.ipynb
-<p> the data processing we referred to several package documentation, such as pandas, matplotlib, seaborn.
+<p> the data processing we referred to several package documentation, such as pandas, matplotlib, seaborn, sklearn.
      documentation of those package could be found at links below : </p>
 <pre><code>
 https://pandas.pydata.org/docs/user_guide/dsintro.html